Who we are and What we want

 Lori and I worked alone for the next 4 years.
 We did hire a teenager to work part-time in the summer of 2003, but we moved to San Francisco at the end of that year.
 We had stopped going to The Dane County Farmer's Market that summer .
 We were too tired from work, and just could not get up at 3AM anymore.
 It had been 10 years.
 Since 2000 we had been growing sprouts in our backyard - like we'd grown them down at our well when we lived in the log cabin.
 We loved growing that way, and we loved the market.
 It was an absolutely phenomenal experience and it shaped our lives profoundly, but it was time to move on.
 Our son, Sam was 10 and we could not see raising him in this little town.
 As great as southwestern Wisconsin is, as many counter-culture people as there are, as many organic farmers as there are, it lacks ethnic diversity and culture, and as we were not natives, we would always be outsiders to many of the locals.
 We had met, fell in love and married in San Francisco.
 We loved San Francisco, and as we'd not spent money on employees for years, we could now afford to move back.
 That we tried to sell Sproutpeople - and that it spent 17 months under someone else's stewardship (though I still ran the web site and Lori still did the bookkeeping) in Washington State, is not a story I wish to delve into.
 It was a mistake.
 We ended up taking the business back in May of 2005 under very unusual circumstances.
 Sproutpeople had almost been killed by the person who was running it.
 We packed it into a moving truck and got it set up in a warehouse in San Francisco in about a week.
 We spent months trying to repair the damage it had sustained.
 We talked with hundreds of customers weekly and apologized profusely.
 Lori and I, with huge help from my sister and an amazing young woman (Danielle, we will always love you!) we hired got things back on track - in time.

 Since Sproutpeople has been in San Francisco (June 1, 2005) we have employed people regularly (tops among them; Danielle, who moved to Kansas to farm for awhile, got us The Amazing Molly - a professional clown, in the European style - who was with us for 5 years - our longest tenured employee by a wide margin - and Sarah who was a marvel in her time and went on to pursue filmmaking..
 We lucked into Shana, an rock-n-roll singer who was also marvelous, though she and the band moved to Portland.
 My sister helped us land Tracey a great photographer who moved home to St. Louis to continue her education).
 We keep it small, choosing to stick with retail sales only.
 We learned, as sprout growers, that owning and running a business takes an incredible amount of time.
 Family is more important.
 There is only so much time for everything in life, and one has to choose their priorities carefully.
-We will never get rich doing what we do, but we get by, and at this point we have an amazing full-time manager - Kate (who has been with us since spring of 2009) - who many of you feel is part of our family, as we do.
+We will never get rich doing what we do, but we get by, and at this point we have an amazing full-time manager - Kate (who has been with us since 2009) - who many of you feel is part of our family, as do we.
 Though I still run the web site, test seeds and haul our tonnage around when deliveries come in, and Lori still helps fill your orders and answer emails (Kate and I do that too), we now have more time to be with our family.
-Sam and Alice are teenagers.
-They are wonderful kids who attend public schools in these financially trying times for our state and country.
+Sam and Alice are now young adults.
 They love being San Franciscans.
-Alice works for Sproutpeople whenever time allows.
-She is excellent at it.
-Our current dogs are Dobie (who we rescued in Viroqua) and Chester (a Mexican beach stray rescued by a friend).
-Our cats are Neville (from Viroqua) and Felix (rescued from the SFSPCA by Alice).
-They all have great stories, but it's time to move into the future - I've spent too much time in the past....
+They have worked many stints at Sproutpeople.
+Our dog Dobie has passed away (who we rescued in Viroqua) and Chester is still with us (he's a Mexican beach stray rescued by a friend).
+Our cat Neville (from Viroqua) up and moved next door when we got a bossy little Snowshoe Siamese named Django.
+He and Gus, our huge black cat, rule the roost.
+Neville is living a life of luxury as an only cat, doted on by our kind neighbors who love him.
+But it's time to move into the future - I've spent too much time in the past....

 We have too often let Sproutpeople (our oldest child) run things in our lives, but we have managed to find a balance.
 Lori and I have worked closer than many couples can imagine, but we love being together.
-That our future will hopefully allow us more time to be so, in non-sprout situations, is our hope.
+We hope our future will allow that to continue.
 We cannot leave Sproutpeople, it is part of us.
 We are the people who have grown the hundreds of tons of sprouts - by hand.
-No one else can answer questions we can, so we expect to be doing this for a long time to come.
-We do hope this newly rebuilt site will make it easier for you to find the answers you need, but we'll be here when you can't, and so will Kate.
+We do hope this newly rebuilt site will make it easier for you to find the answers you need, but we'll be here when you can't.

 Here and Now!